maplestory06/Church/README.md

-# Church
+# Church Community
-Church app on App Store
+Church Community app on App Store

 ## Privacy Policy
 Yue Shen built the Church app as a Free app.
 This SERVICE is provided by Yue Shen at no cost and is intended for use as is.